-If the bedroom is a sanctuary, then the bed and its bedding are the inner sanctum.
+If the bedroom is a sanctuary, then the bed is the inner sanctum.
 It’s the place of refuge, rest, and restoration - in particular, the pillow.
 That’s where our skin, hair, and lungs spend roughly 7 to 9 hours every night.
 But hidden inside even the plushest pillow is something far less relaxing: dust mites.

 What Are Dust Mites?